-Our Education Liaison team is here to help you prepare your students for the next steps in their education journey by offering a wide range of information, activities, and events.
-Explore how we can help students learn more about the career routes higher education can open up, navigate the university application process, get the most out of open days, and prepare for the transition to university life.
+Our Education Liaison team is here to help you prepare your students for the next steps in their education journey by offering a wide range of information, guidance, activities, and events.
+Explore how we can help students learn more about the career routes higher education can open up, navigate the university application process, and prepare for the transition to university life.
 Many of our outreach activities are designed to help schools and colleges meet the Gatsby Benchmarks for careers advice and guidance.

 The Lincolnshire Children’s University aims to raise children’s aspirations and provide them with a wide variety of exciting learning opportunities that they may not otherwise experience.